 Every Board is required to provide an annual audit of the school district's accounts and financial transactions.
-A licensed public school accountant must perform the audit no later than four (4) months after the end of the school fiscal year.
+Beginning with the year ended June 30, 2010, a licensed public school accountant must complete the annual audit no later than five (5) months after the end of the fiscal year.
+P.L.
+2010, C. 49 amended N.J.S.A.
+18A:23-1 to provide an additional month for the completion of the school district's audit.
+Previously, the audit was required to be completed within four (4) months.
 The audit, in conformity with statutory requirements, must be filed with the Board and the Commissioner.
 Additionally, the audit must be summarized and discussed at a regular public meeting of the local Board within thirty (30) days following receipt of the annual audit by such Board.